tungnguyenit0201/tung-id/Readme.md

 ## tung-id

-`react-native-topenid` is a library of TopenID used for profile management
+`tung-id` is a library of TopenID used for profile management

 ## Features